got5/tapestry5-jquery/README.md

 - Michael GENTRY as mrg
 - Mikhail NASYROV as mnasyrov
 - Dmitry GUSEV as dmitrygusev
+- Laurent WROBLEWSKI as LWroblewski
+- Andreas Fink as fnk
 - jochenberger
 - ddelangle
 - Iceo